 - Expectation: sometimes rooms don’t live up to the pictures

-- Cost: depending on the city, it might not actually be that cost effective
+- Cost: depending on the city, Airbnb might not actually be that cost effective

 In 2015 alone, I stayed in a grand total of five Airbnbs.
-I’m kind of addicted to be honest.
-Two of those times I rented the whole apartment, and three of them I stayed in a room in an apartment with a stranger.
+I’m kind of addicted, to be honest.
+Two of those times I rented the whole apartment, and the other three times I stayed in a room in an apartment with a stranger.
 It was actually fine, I promise.

 You too can have a safe and fun Airbnb experience if you follow this how-to.
-Read on to learn how to pick the perfect Airbnb.
+Read on to learn how to choose the best Airbnb.

 How it works, step-by-step:

-On the homepage, type in where you want to go, the dates you’re interested in and how many guests are staying.
-In the “where” box, you can be as specific as you’d like or as broad as you’d like; i.e. “France,” “Paris,” or even “Eiffel Tower.”
-Once you hit enter, you’ll arrive at the main search page, where you can further narrow your options down.
+On the homepage, type in where you want to go, the dates you’re interested in, and how many guests are staying.
+In the “where” box, you can be as specific as you’d like or as broad as you’d like; i.e. “France”, “Paris”, or even “Eiffel Tower”.
+Once you hit enter, you’ll arrive at the main search page, where you can further narrow down your options.

 This is where some people mess up.
-You can filter your results by “entire home/apt,” “private room” or “shared room.”
-If you’ve never used Airbnb, this is easy to miss and people do miss it.
-So, make sure you check the box that suits your needs.
+You can filter your results by “entire home/apt”, “private room”, or “shared room”.
+If you’ve never used Airbnb, this is easy to miss, and people do often miss it.
+So, make sure you check the box so that you can choose the best Airbnb to suit your needs.

 Next, filter by the price you want to pay per night.
 Airbnb has indicative gray bars to show the price points available.

-Now click on the little button on the left that says “more filters.”
+Now, click on the little button on the left that says “more filters”.
 This button is key.
 This is where you can select all your must-have amenities that you can’t live without.
-Everything from the host language to wi-fi to which neighborhood you’re staying in.
-If I were traveling solo, I would definitely check wi-fi, lock on bedroom door, and maybe even a washer if I were on an extended trip.
+Everything from the host language to WiFi to the neighborhood you’re staying in.
+If I were traveling solo, I would definitely check WiFi, lock on bedroom door, and maybe even a washer if I were on an extended trip.
 It’s entirely up to you.

 Once you’ve narrowed down your search, you can start tackling your options.
 When you start clicking on listings, you’ll notice that the descriptions often vary wildly depending on the host.
 That’s okay, as long as you ask the right questions to get the information you need.
 If there’s one part of travel where I don’t like spontaneity, it’s accommodation.